Pacific Mail Steamship Company: 1870–1925

 While docked at San José de Guatemala, the Pacific Mail steamship SS Acapulco was involved in the Barrundia Affair of 1890.
 General Juan Martín Barrundia, a Guatemalan rebel general wanted by the Guatemalan government, was killed aboard ship after an attempted arrest by Guatemalan police, who hauled down the American flag and raised the Guatemalan flag in its place.
 The affair led to the recall of the U.S. Minister to Central America, Lansing Bond Mizner, by President Benjamin Harrison.

 The company was a charter member of the Dow Jones Transportation Average.

+In 1912, Congress banned ships owned by railroads from using the Panama Canal by means of the Panama Canal Act.
+Because of this, Pacific Mail was sold to Grace Shipping, a subsidiary of W.R.
+Grace and Company, which owned the company from 1916 to 1925.

-In 1925, the company was purchased by Robert Dollar, of the Dollar Steamship Company.
+In 1925, the transpacific fleet of company was purchased by Robert Dollar, of the Dollar Steamship Company.
 With the government bail-out of the Dollar Line in 1938, ownership passed to American President Lines, but by this time, PMSS essentially existed only on paper.
 It was formally closed down in 1949, after just over a century of existence.